 Continental Finance Matrix Discover

 Another Discover product, this secured credit card offer has no application fees and it too reports to all three bureaus.
 There is, however, a monthly maintenance fee.
 It’s billed annually and feels more like an annual fee, except for the fact that there is indeed a different annual fee of $75.
 That’s on top of the $144 monthly maintenance fee that’s also tacked on each year at the same time.
 The interest rate on this credit card offer is higher, coming in at 29.99%.
 You have the Discover logo to protect you with all of its fraud protection tools.

-Another popular secured credit card offer, the First Progress MasterCard has a lower variable APR of 14.99%.
+Another popular secured credit card offer, the First Progress Mastercard has a lower variable APR of 14.74%.
 Its $39 annual fee is competitive, as well.
-Cash advances will cost 19.99% APR along with a 3% cash advance fee.
-You’ll need to make a minimum of $300 for your deposit since that’s the minimum credit limit it imposes.
+Cash advances will cost 20.74% APR along with a 3% cash advance fee, with a 10% minimum.
+You’ll need to make a minimum of $200 for your deposit since that’s the minimum credit limit it imposes.
 There are no credit checks either and all three bureaus receive monthly reports on your credit habits.
 It’s a competitive card and worth your consideration.

 Finally, in the effort of full disclosure, it’s important to remember that all of these credit card offers are solid choices, the First Premier credit card, at least as discussed above, is not a secured account.
 It’s a traditional credit card and the issuer is simply looking to cover its own bases because it’s designed for those with past credit problems.